flagis/GeoAtelier/6_SendReading/readme.md

-# Open the Blink example
+# Read and Transmit reading to a database